 The world's first HIV vaccine is commercially available

 HIV/AIDS was first characterised in 1983.
-By the early 2010s, the virus had killed over 28 million people worldwide, and 34 million people were living with the infection.
+By the early 2010s, the virus had killed over 35 million people globally and another 34 million were living with the infection.
 Although a cure remained elusive, antiretroviral treatments were able to slow the progression of the disease and provide sufferers with a near-normal life expectancy.
 However, while antiretroviral treatments reduced the risk of death, these medications were expensive and often associated with side effects.

-In 2012, a vaccine known as SAV001 – which had previous success in animal subjects – began Phase 1 human trials in London, Ontario.
+In 2012, a vaccine known as SAV001 – which had previous success in animal subjects – began Phase 1 human clinical trials in Canada.
 This randomised, observer-blinded, placebo-controlled study used a ground-breaking technique involving a genetically modified, killed whole-virus vaccine.
 Prior to this, other experimental vaccines had either used subunits of the virus, or relied on genetically modified non-HIV viruses to carry an HIV-like genetic sequence.

 SAV001 was administered to infected men and women aged 18 to 50.
 Results from the trials showed that patients experienced no adverse effects – no local reactions from the injections, or any signs, symptoms, or reactions to any potential toxicities – while significantly boosting immunity.*